openresty/stapxx/README.markdown

 http://agentzh.org/misc/flamegraph/nginx-leaks-2013-10-08.svg

 For more details about this bug, see http://forum.nginx.org/read.php?2,241478,241478

+This tool is general and not specific to Nginx, for example.

 This tool requires the `uretprobes` feature in the kernel.
 If you are using an old kernel patched by the utrace patch, then you should be good.
 If you are using a mainline kernel, then you need at least 3.10.x.